Saravana2/WebView_ClickAction_Flutter/README.md

-# Webview click handling by javascript
+# Handling click events in Webview with Javascript

 A new Flutter application.

 ## Getting Started

-In Flutter, touch and click events are not working in webview. so instead of write click event in dart, write click event on Javascript by element tag name, class name or id
+In Flutter, touch and click events are not working in webview. so instead of writing click event in dart, write click event on Javascript by element tag name, class name or id

 First step is to enable the javascript, javascript is disabled by default in webview.
-We can able to get each and every data from website by js.
+We can get each and every data from website by js.

 Enable the javascript by Webview widget ``javascriptMode`` property
 ```